 This Creamy Parmesan Risotto is perfect as a first course or side dish, or served with scallops or along side a pan-seared steak or fish.

 I wish I had some glamorous story of eating risotto at a fancy Italian restaurant or on a romantic vacation to the Eternal City, but I don’t.
-Most of my reference for risotto comes from watching all of the chef’s fail miserably at it on Hell’s Kitchen.
-I haven’t watched the last few seasons, but I love Gorden Ramsey memes.
+Most of my reference for risotto comes from watching all of the chef’s fail miserably attempting to make it on Hell’s Kitchen.
+I haven’t watched the last few seasons, but I have been enjoying the Gorden Ramsey memes.
 There’s one of him that says “if you can’t cook risotto or scallops, you’re about to have a really bad day”.

 - 5 cups chicken stock